kryvokhyzha/langgraph-agent-toolkit/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
-Currently the tests need to be run using the local development without Docker setup.
+Currently, the tests need to be run using the local development without Docker setup.
 To run the tests for the agent service: